top of page

 As I said in a previous post, "Chicago is a foodie's paradise."
 You can find award-winning restaurants around every corner.
 In fact, Chicago is currently home to 22 restaurants that have at least one Michelin star.
 I was blessed to dine at three of them during my visit.
 Two are featured in this post (along with a Bib Gourmand restaurant) and one is yet to come.

-Over 90 minutes later, I finally made it to the front door.
+Almost two hours later, I finally made it to the front door.
 This is the longest I have ever stood in line to get into a restaurant.
-The wait was long, the weather was hot and I was quite hungry, but the time passed quickly because I met two lovely people in line ahead of me, with whom I chatted as we all eagerly anticipated our upcoming meal.
+The wait was long, the weather was hot and I was quite hungry, but the time passed quickly because I met two lovely people in line ahead of me, with whom I chatted, as we all eagerly anticipated our upcoming meal.

 When we got to the counter, we decided to sit together and share our meal.